Updated July 3, 2023

 1. Direct rights issue

 No standby purchasers in this type of rights offering can buy the unexercised rights, so the issuer can only sell the number of exercised shares.
-If it is not appropriately subscribed, the capital raising initiative may end up undercapitalized.
+If it is not with an appropriate subscription, the capital raising initiative may end up in undercapitalization.

 2. Insured rights issue

 It is a more expensive type of right offering where the third parties or backstop purchasers (such as investment banks) can purchase the unexercised rights.
 These investors agree to buy before the expiration of the rights offering.
-It ensures that the issuer doesn’t end up undercapitalized and their capital requirements are adequately met.
+It ensures that the issuer doesn’t end up in undercapitalization and their capital requirements are successful.

 The following are the significant advantages:

-- It provides an opportunity for the existing shareholders to increase their stake in the company at a discount to the current market price.
+- It allows the existing shareholders to increase their stake in the company at a discount to the current market price.